Financial-Times/content-preview/runbooks/runbook.md

 # UPP - Content Preview

-Content Preview accesses unpublished content and previews it before publishing.
+Content Preview serves published and unpublished content from Methode CMS so that journalists can preview unpublished articles.

 ## Code